pyca/pynacl/docs/api/hashlib.rst

     :type n: int
     :param r: block size multiplier: the used block size will be 128 * r
     :type r: int
-    :param p: requested parallelism: the number of indipendently running scrypt constructs which will contribute to the final key generation
+    :param p: requested parallelism: the number of independently running scrypt constructs which will contribute to the final key generation
     :type p: int